Welcome to SKTCHD.

 • The oral history of Secret Wars, the 2015 Marvel event comic by Jonathan Hickman and Esad Ribic that started its path years before, eventually having a massive impact on Marvel’s line and the Marvel Cinematic Universe.

 The objective of SKTCHD is to do things a bit differently than other comic sites, approaching varying topics in informative, heavily researched yet fun ways.
-While there won’t be a ton of content, the idea is quality, not quantity, making it a bit atypical to the trends of the internet.
+While there won’t be a ton of articles, the idea is quality, not quantity, making it a bit atypical relative to the trends of the internet.

 The Podcast

-Why is this a subscription site?
+Why is SKTCHD a subscription site?

 Going this route makes it possible for me to write the types of articles I want to write in a sustainable way while you hopefully get to read the types of articles you want to read.
 It’s the best version of a comic site by me, or at least that’s what the goal is.
 It’s a dream of quality over quantity, with room to grow and make something special.